German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flagJapanese Flag日本语

 JOINT PAIN - GREAT TOE PAIN

 Individuals with PKD have elevations of body acids, especially urinary uric acid.
 PLD 'rs often have elevated uric acid levels from the liver's inability to metabolize body acids.
 This sometimes manifests as gouty arthritis, or pain in the great toe.
 The pain is from uric acid crystals trapped within the joint.
 Sometimes I get great toe pain.
-I have found that by avoiding raw spinach (high in oxalates) and the nightshade plants (tomatoes, potatoes, eggplant, peppers, tobacco and belladonna) these joints do not ache.
+I have found that by avoiding raw spinach (high in purines) and the nightshade plants (tomatoes, potatoes, eggplant, peppers, tobacco and belladonna) this avoidance diminishes joint pain.
 If the toe does act up, I take foods which help to lower uric acid, i.e. ten cherries a day, nettles, artichokes, a shot of wheat grass juice, or I chew on a few sprigs of parsley.
-Nettle juice lowers uric acid, is a great alkalizer, however it is also high in potassium.
+Nettle juice lowers uric acid, and is a great alkalizer, however it is also high in potassium.
 A few drops of non alcoholic nettle extract in a cup of warm water seem to help relieve great toe aches.
 Cherries, ten a day, helps with arthritis pain by lowering uric acid.
 A rheumatologist told me, he investigated all the different foods that seemed to help arthritis and one that was really helpful were cherries.
 Attempting to maintain a constant relative alkalinity helps to diminish body pains from cystic organ disease.
 This can be accomplished through diet and lifestyle and by supplementing occasionally with potent alkalizers.

 JOINT PAIN - ARTHRITIS